HazemYM02/cyber-range-emulator/README.md

 # Cyber-Range Emulator

 A modular, Docker-based cybersecurity training and testing environment designed to simulate real-world cyber operations in both flat and segmented networks.
-Originally built around a flat Docker bridge network, the environment has evolved to support isolated subnets, firewalls, IoT nodes, and centralized log collection.
+Originally built around a flat Docker bridge network, the environment has evolved to support **multiple isolated subnets, dedicated firewalls, IoT devices, and centralized log collection**.

 ---